Skanyi/terraform-projects/applications/sample-application-nginx/README.md

 Access the application on the browser using the application load balancer address shown from by the above command.

 ![Kubernetes Ingress Loadbalancer](assets/Kubernetes-Ingress-Loadbalancer.png "Deploy sample application")

+## Cleanup the Resources we Created

+When we are done testing the setup and don’t require the resources created anymore, we can use the steps below to remove them.

+    1.1 terraform init

+    1.2 terraform destroy

 ## Next Steps